 What Other People Are Saying About the Ritz-Carlton Rewards Card

 It helps to know how other consumers feel about a credit card; what they say about customer service and ease-of-use could help you make a decision as to whether or not this card is right for you.

 It’s also good to check with websites who specialize in credit-card rewards programs; their expertise can help you get a sense of how good the rewards program is compared to other cards.

-Written reviews of the card were sparse, with the few who did speak up saying they didn’t like the card because it was difficult to book rewards nights or upgrades.
+Written reviews of the card were sparse but positive, with the few who left negative reviews saying they didn’t like the card because it was difficult to book rewards nights or upgrades.

 The Final Word on the Ritz-Carlton Rewards Visa

 This hotel rewards card offers a nice introductory perk of three free nights.
 After you use those three night, you’re left with benefits which mirror, for the most part, other luxury cards like the MasterCard Black, Citi Prestige, AmEx Platinum and Sapphire Reserve.

 The question of whether or not this card is right for you is entirely up to your own preferences and travel habits.

 If you regularly stay at Ritz-Carltons for business and you pay for a standard rate with your card, the Club upgrade is great.